Roger Federer receives support after urging tennis to unify during the coronavirus crisis - KVIA

 Both the WTA and ATP appear open to working more closely together, with the latter keen to create unity.

-“Recent cooperation between governing bodies has only strengthened my belief that a unified sport is the surest way to maximize our potential and to deliver an optimal experience for fans on-site, on television and online,” said ATP Chairman Andrea Gaudenzi, in a statement sent to Reuters.
+“Recent cooperation between governing bodies has only strengthened my belief that a unified sport is the surest way to maximize our potential and to deliver an optimal experience for fans on-site, on television and online,” said ATP Chairman Andrea Gaudenzi, in a statement sent to CNN Sport.

 “To that end, I welcome the views of our players.
 Tennis has always led the way when it comes to putting men and women together on the biggest stages — it’s one of our strengths and sets us apart from many other sports.”